AOSC-Tracking/bigsh0t/README.md

  * **Start Offset**: The offset into the stabilization file that corresponds to the start of this clip.
 Press the **Undo** button to set it from Shotcut timeline.
 For example, if you have a 30 second clip, analyze it all, and then split it into three clips of 10 seconds each, then the start offsets should be 0s, 10s, and 20s.

  * **Interpolation**: Output quality.

+ * **Analysis: Apply Transform**: When checked, the filter will apply the frame-to-frame transform in order to show the quality of the analysis (see the above section about the FUD).
+When you are satisfied with the analysis quality you can turn this off, as it adds approximately 50% to the analysis time.

  * **Analysis: Sample Radius**: The radius of the square that the stabilizer will sample.